MaestroEFe/DevOps-Projects-Darey/3.0.linux-commands-deep-dive/README.md

 ![](img/5.0.pwd.png)

 ### The Linux directory structure
 After learning about the use of sudo, it's crucial to understand how the linux filesystem is organized.
-This knowledge is fundamental when navigating througvh the sytem, managing files, and directories, and understanding the location and permissions of different types of files and directories with the system.
+This knowledge is fundamental when navigating througuh the linux filesystem, managing files, and directories, and understanding the location and permissions of different types of files and directories with the system.
 The Linus directory structure is as follows:

 ```bash